This guide will help you:

 Sticking with Your Intention

 Play with your balance of focus between your intention and other thoughts and emotions that arise during your journey.
-Be open to unexpected outcomes and trust that our medicine journey will provide what you need.
+Be open to unexpected outcomes and trust that this journey will provide what you need.

 Mantras can be sacred utterances, phrases, or sounds.
 They can have various uses, importance, meanings, and types depending on the schools of philosophy being referenced.